Sandgate Baptist Church: First church building

+Second church building

 By 1886 the population of Sandgate had risen to 1598 and the congregation of the Baptist chapel had increased to a point where it had outgrown the chapel in Loudon Street.
 A church member, George Phillips, donated a triangular piece of land consisting of 27 perches near the sea front at the corner of Flinders Parade and Cliff Street.
 It was agreed early in 1887 to form a Baptist church separate from the Wharf Street church in Brisbane and the new building was constructed to the design of prominent Brisbane architect, Richard Gailey.

 Gailey was trained as an architect in Derry, Ireland, and settled in Brisbane in 1864.
 He established his own practice in 1865, and over the next 60 years built up a thriving business, working until his death in 1924.
 He designed many hotels and commercial buildings but also designed numerous churches.
 A staunch Baptist, he donated his services for a number of church buildings including the Baptist City Tabernacle in Brisbane.
 He is thought to have designed for the first Baptist chapel in Sandgate.

-A local builder, William Street, constructed the new church at a cost of £1300, the spire being erected by steeplejack Mr Collins.
+A local builder, William Street, constructed the new church at a cost of A£1,300, the spire being erected by steeplejack Mr Collins.
 It originally had a shingled roof and was lit by kerosene lamps.
 A substantial building in the township, it seated 350 and probably served visitors and holidaymakers as well as the local community.
 Because it was one of the largest buildings in the developing town, the church was also sought after as a meeting place by several organisations, including the Freemasons.
 The first Masonic Lodge in Sandgate met there from 1894 until they acquired their own lodge in 1920.

 Renovations to the church were undertaken in 1928, 1945 and 1986 when a major renovation project was completed in time for the centenary of the opening of the church.
 Over time the church roof was replaced with slate, then iron sheeting and finally with coloured metal sheeting.
 The original kerosene lighting of the church was in turn replaced by gas, then electricity.
 The structure, however, remains substantially unchanged since its completion.

 A modern metal garage adjoined the rear of the church and there was also a single-storey 1960s brick hall to the rear, at the time the church was sold.
 A purpose-built kindergarten building replaced the hall and the garage has been removed.

+Deconsecration and later use

 In 2010, the building was in use as a childcare centre.

 In May 2012 the Sandgate Baptist congregation merged with the Geebung Baptist congregation and established a new church, Connect Baptist Church at Deagon.